Referee (association football): Kit and equipment

-In the early 20th century, referees wore a blazer rather than a shirt similar to that of the players.
-Traditionally that uniform was almost always all black, unless one of the teams was wearing a very dark shirt in which case the referee would wear another colour (usually red) to distinguish themself from both teams.
+In the early 20th century, referees wore a blazer, but later this was changed to a shirt similar to that worn by the players.
+Traditionally, referees almost always wore all black, unless one of the teams was wearing a very dark shirt in which case the referee would wear another colour (usually red) to distinguish themself from both teams.

 At the 1994 World Cup finals, new shirts were introduced that gave officials a choice of burgundy, yellow or white, and at the same time the creation of the Premier League in England saw referees wear green jerseys: both changes were motivated by television considerations.
 Since then, most referees have worn either yellow or black, but the colours and styles adopted by individual associations vary greatly.
 For international contests under the supervision of FIFA, Adidas uniforms are worn because Adidas is the current sponsor.
 FIFA allows referees to wear five colours: black, red, yellow, green and blue.
 Along with the jersey, referees are required to wear black shorts, black socks (with white stripes in some cases), and black shoes.
 The badge, which displays the referee's license level and year of validity, is often affixed to the left chest pocket.

 All referees carry a whistle, a watch, penalty cards, a data wallet with pen and paper, and a coin for determining which team has the choice of ends or kick-off.
 Most are encouraged to have more than one of each on them in case they drop a whistle or a pen runs out and so on.
-Often, referees utilise two watches so that they can use one to calculate time lost for stoppages for the purposes of added time.
+Often, referees use two watches so that they can use one to calculate time lost for stoppages for the purposes of added time.
 At the highest levels, referees wear a full duplex radio with customised headset to communicate between with their assistants, and assistant referees use electronic flags, which send a signal to the referee when a button is pushed.
 In matches with goal-line technology, referees will have on their person a device to receive the system's alerts.